Jul 9, 2018, 7:00:00 AM

 Before her election to City Council in 2010, Schaaf co-founded the non-profit Oakland Cares, which coordinated hundreds of volunteer community projects across the city.
 She also built and ran the first centralized volunteer program for Oakland public schools.

-Schaaf served as Chief of Staff to then-mayor Jerry Brown, and later worked as the Oakland city council’s Economic Policy Advisor.
+Schaaf served as a legislative aide for former mayor Jerry Brown, and later worked as the Oakland city council’s Economic Policy Advisor.
 She holds a law degree from Loyola Law School.

 Mayor Schaaf is an Aspen Institute-Rodel Fellow in Public Leadership, a diverse and bi-partisan group of “the nation’s most promising young political leaders.”
 She is a member of the Bloomberg Harvard City Leadership Initiative for mayors, and has worked with the Rockefeller Foundation to ensure Oakland is among the foundation’s 100 Resilient Cities.